zama-ai/kms/README.md

 The light client package handles the logic of sequentially verifying block headers.

 ## Installation
-Docker images that a ready for use can be found [here](https://github.com/orgs/zama-ai/packages).
+Docker images that is ready for use can be found [here](https://github.com/orgs/zama-ai/packages).

 ## Getting started
 The project requires the use of Docker and Rust.
 Ensure that these are installed on your system.